I would use the word 'radical' but the word has been demolished by bad press.

 And why a happy birthday diary for him on Thanksgiving?
 That story is here: How I Learned to Savor Thanksgiving, [this link is currently borked, and we are trying to fix it] and one of the things I am thankful for today is Meteor Blades' wisdom, courage, commitment and wit.
 Happy Birthday!
 I hope folks will add their Meteor Blades moments in the comments.

-Update: Since he mentioned this today and earlier, if you would like to mark his birthday with a present, consider a donation to Native American Rights Fund.
+If you would like to mark his birthday with a present, consider a donation to Native American Rights Fund.
 He has mentioned their work with warmth in the past.

 This is a lightly edited reprise of an earlier happy birthday diary for Meteor Blades.
 In light of his recent travails, it seemed a good time to repost it.